IsmailAlaouiAbdellaoui/OCR-Transfer-Learning/README.md

 Here is a prototype of the images used :
 ![alt tag](https://github.com/IsmailAlaouiAbdellaoui/OCR-Transfer-Learning/blob/master/FIZEBGPMKUPNVFBR.png)

-There are images like this in the "Training", "Testing", and "Validation" folders.
+The following images are created in the "Training", "Testing", and "Validation" folders.
 * 10000 training images.
 * 2250 testing images.
 * 250 validation images.